Dibrugarh: Oil India Ltd.

-BCPL
+Brahmaputra Cracker and Polymer Limited (BCPL)

 The Assam Gas Cracker Project, also known as Brahmaputra Cracker and Polymer Limited, was proposed as a part of implementation of Assam Accord signed by Government of India on 15 August 1985.

 The Assam Gas Cracker Project was approved by the Cabinet Committee on Economic Affairs, in its meeting held on 18 April 2006, under an equity arrangement of GAIL (70%), OIL (10%), NRL (10%) and Govt. of Assam (10%) with a project cost of ₹ 54.6 billion, in which the capital subsidy is ₹ 21.4 billion.
 The project was scheduled for completion in 60 months.
 However, the commissioning of the project has been pushed to December 2013, and the cost has escalated to ₹ 92.8 million.
 The site selected for Assam Gas Cracker Project is at Lepetkata, 15 km from Dibrugarh on NH-37.
 A joint-venture agreement was signed on 18 October 2006, and the company Brahmaputra Cracker and Polymer Limited was registered on 8 January 2007.
-Dr. Manmohan Singh, Hon'ble Prime Minister of India, laid the foundation stone of this project on 9 April 2007.
+Manmohan Singh, the prime minister of India, laid the foundation stone of this project on 9 April 2007.